Publish 24 February 2022

 Considering all the options, Julia bundles up Nashon and walks him to school in the morning.
 “Stay in class until the long hand of the clock reaches the 6 and then tell the teacher you need to go to the nurse’s office.”

-Julia is really concerned about her son but can't miss another day of work.
+Julia is concerned about her son but can't miss another day of work.
 With unemployment rates higher than the national average, there are too many others waiting to replace absentee workers.

 Valuable School Nurses In Short Supply

 On-campus nurses are well aware of the choices low-income parents face.
-In many cases, they willingly assume the role of de-facto family physician.
+In many cases, they willingly assume the role of de facto family physician.
 Advanced far beyond placing bandages on knee scrapes, teaching newly diagnosed diabetic children how to manage their new routine around classwork is common for school nurses.

 School nurses screen for vision impairment or developmental auditory problems.
 They care for students with disabilities and for those who depend on medical devices such as gastrostomy tubes, insulin pumps, and urinary catheters.